GoHighLevel Appointment Automation: A Privacy-Safe Workflow Breakdown

 Average time from lead submission to first contact: 6 hours.
 Sometimes overnight.

 This is a death sentence for solar leads.
 Speed-to-lead matters more than almost anything else in this industry.
-Studies consistently show that contact rates drop by 80% if you don't respond within 5 minutes.
+Many speed-to-lead studies and sales teams find that faster response improves contact rates, but exact percentages vary by source, channel, and industry.

 The workflow we built